-Crime Stoppers Youth Initiative - Fit4defense
+Crime Stoppers and Youth

 Crime Stoppers believes that youth have the right to travel to and from school and attend school and their many activities free from violence and crime.

 Crime Stoppers is committed to a safe, healthy, and happy community, and offers youth the opportunity to become responsible for their own well-being, and that of the community to which they belong.
 Crime Stoppers is funded by community donations through Central Okanagan Crime Stoppers Society, covering all schools in the Central Okanagan’s School District # 23.

-Check out these websites for bullying info:
+Check out these resourceful websites:

 Rutland Senior Secondary School

-Central Okanagan Crime Stoppers recently donated a piece of equipment to the Video Production department of Rutland Senior Secondary School.
+Central Okanagan Crime Stoppers donated a piece of equipment to the Video Production department of Rutland Senior Secondary School.
 The "Steadicam", which is a video stabilizing vest worth $3500, was a welcome edition to the program.
 The students, in turn, have produced 3 videos for Crime Stoppers - all with a message about the issues that students are dealing with and promoting text tipping.